Advice and support

 Whether you are short of money, needing to make a payment, looking for a letter to prove you are a student, dealing with an expiring visa or simply having a bad day – they can help.
 The ASC is also the main daytime emergency contact point.
 With links to all major university offices, the ASC is the quickest way to get things done!

 Students seek support for a wide variety of reasons.
-If a query cannot be resolved instantly at the Advice and Support Centre, you may be offered an appointment with a support adviser.
-The support adviser will listen and advise you about the different types of support available in the University, locally and online.
+If a query cannot be resolved instantly at the Advice and Support Centre, you may be offered an appointment with a wellbeing adviser.
+The wellbeing adviser will listen and advise you about the different types of support available in the University, locally and online.
 They may help you to resolve your issue, arrange to meet again, or may refer you onto another colleague or service.
-Find out more about support advisers.
+Find out more about wellbeing advisers.

 Students with disabilities